openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-text-input-textarea.md

 public func textAlign(value: TextAlign): This
 ```

-**Function:** Sets the horizontal alignment of text within the input field.
+**Function:** Sets the horizontal alignment of text within the input box.

 > **Note:**
 >
 > - Supports TextAlign.Start, TextAlign.Center, and TextAlign.End.
-> - The [align](./cj-universal-attribute-location.md#func-alignalignment) attribute can control the vertical position of text paragraphs.
+> - The vertical position of text paragraphs can be controlled via the [align](./cj-universal-attribute-location.md#func-alignalignment) attribute.
 In this component, the align attribute cannot control the horizontal position of text paragraphs.
 That is, Alignment.TopStart, Alignment.Top, and Alignment.TopEnd have the same effect (top alignment), Alignment.Start, Alignment.Center, and Alignment.End have the same effect (vertical center), and Alignment.BottomStart, Alignment.Bottom, and Alignment.BottomEnd have the same effect (bottom alignment).
-> - When textAlign is set to TextAlign.JUSTIFY, the last line of text does not participate in justification and aligns to the start horizontally.
+> - When textAlign is set to TextAlign.JUSTIFY, the last line of text does not participate in justification and defaults to left alignment.

 **System Capability:** SystemCapability.ArkUI.ArkUI.Full